mcclurgm/scheme-interpreter/design/arithmetic.md

       - Another thing.
 I probably have to return a `Value` anyway (if I have to put `Value` stuff into these), or else I would have to pack the result into a `Value` in the calling function.
 Although I'll already by in an if statement to figure out which type, it would be a little less nice.
   - I think the decision is to just pass around `Values`.
 There are enough advantages that it's probably worth it.
 And for encapsulation, it doesn't quite make sense to force all the operation functinos to take and return only their own (raw) type.
     - I may do the wrapper functions though.
 That could add both the advantages, except making the codebase more complicated.

+#### The Current Design

+Probably subject to change, but this is where it's at right now.

+This is a general framework that I should be able to use for all basic arithmetic operations.
+The only real difference is which specific operation I call at the end.
+(This could mean that there's a better way to implement it that has less code reuse by doing all this logic in a single function then branching to the operation, but I'm not sure that really makes sense, especially in an API context).

+1. Negotiate the common type to perform the operation on.
+By using a single common type I can use the arithmetic style of a single numeric type, without having to worry about the huge number of input type combinations.
+	1. This will be the lowest hierarchical (least specific) type.
+	2. This should have no downsides or cause any loss of information, except for some small efficiency setback and perhaps floating-point precision issues (which I hope I don't run into much, and is probaby not really my issue anyway).
+2. Convert the input numbers to the common operation type.
+3. Call the proper typed operation (`intAdd`, `realDivide`, etc).
+4. 'Up-cast' the result up to a higher-level type if possible.

 ### Helpers